10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 8. Share solutions through online presentations.

-When it comes to selling using social media, you could sell through pre-recorded videos, sales pages, live webinars or virtual face-to-face meetings using video conferencing software.
-With the vast selection of tools available, you need to find what works for your product or service and your customers.
+When it comes to selling using social media, you could sell through pre-recorded videos, sales pages, live webinars, or virtual face-to-face meetings using video conferencing software.
+With the vast selection of tools available, you must find what works for your product or service and your customers.

 No matter what tool you use, plan your benefits in advance and know how to overcome common objections.